 We talked most days as he slowly crept north, biking and making strides through Colorado.
 I began looking forward to our text conversations.
 I suppose the beginning of any relationship can be like that–constantly checking your phone, wondering if the other person is thinking of you, contemplating the perfect responses.
 And then the unexplainable, unavoidable shit eating grin on your face when they respond, “Me too.”

 My empowering moment began with a not so empowering one.
 Concerned that I was getting attached a little too quickly, I struggled as I tried to decipher my feelings, which were certainly growing.
-It was somewhere within the time he was in the Tetons that I realized: should things work out between us, we still wouldn’t be attached to the hip.
+While he was in the Tetons, I realized that should things work out between us, we still wouldn’t be attached to the hip.
 We would have outside interests and separate lives–as it should be.
 We should both be free to pursue passions that weren’t dependent solely on each other.

 In my early twenties, I traveled through Europe alone.
 I would go to bars and venues unaccompanied to see bands play.
 I take myself out to dinner all of the time.
 Being twenty-something was an interesting experience because life is this amorphous thing.
 It was during my twenties that I discovered how important it is to have a life independent of your partner.
 I learned that spending time with yourself is an act of self-love–maybe one of the greatest acts of self-love.
 I took great care as I learned how to nurture my friendships as well as my own heart–tending to my own garden meant pursuing my own passions.

 And over the summer months, as Kurt and I were figuring out what we meant to one another, we shared a love of climbing.
 It was one thread of many that weaved our story together.
 One year later, after lazing about one careless morning, he told me something that I already knew but it still felt like a rejection, hearing the words come from his mouth.
 I thought to myself, he doesn’t want to be the guy who teaches his girlfriend how to alpine climb.